sickozell/SickoCV/README.md

 ## sickoLooper3 / sickoLooper5
-### 3/5 track looper with builtin clock generator, click and meter.
+### 3/5 track loopers with builtin clock generator, click and meter.
 #### - DESCRIPTION
 sickoLooper is inspired by hardware looper devices with most of their features implemented.